ibm-cloud-docs/ibm-spectrum-lsf/using-spectrum-scale-storage.md

     ```
     {: codeblock}

-5. Log in to the LSF master node by using SSH:
+5. Log in to the LSF management host by using SSH:

     ```
     ssh -J root@52.116.122.64 root@10.240.128.41
     ```
     {: codeblock}

-6. Display the `gpfs` cluster setup on the compute nodes, which include the master, master candidate, and worker nodes:
+6. Display the `gpfs` cluster setup on the compute nodes, which include the management host, management host candidate, and worker nodes:

     ```
     /usr/lpp/mmfs/bin/mmlscluster